brycewray/hugo-site/content/posts/2019/04/publish-or-perish.md

 - post
 - code
 title: "Publish or perish"
-description: "In a previous post, I told you how to create a Hugo-based site; now, here’s how to publish it—for free."
+description: "In a previous post, I told you how to create a Hugo-based site; now, here’s how to publish it — for free."
 author: Bryce Wray
 date: 2019-04-11T19:00:00-05:00
 lastmod: 2022-02-12T12:17:00-06:00